wenhaojiangsoc/statslab24/README.md

 + Please knit `ps1_problems.Rmd` in the `ps1` folder to convert the problem set to either a PDF or html file.
 Please submit a PDF file if you can, and only submit a html file if PDF is not possible.
 Please pay attention to the instructions of the assignment.

 ### Lab 3 Hypothesis Testing, Two Sample Means, and Overleaf (9/20/2024)
-+ Lab 3 covers the R implementation of hypothesis testing, the comparison of two sample means, and an introduction to Overleaf.
++ Lab 3 covers the `R` implementation of hypothesis testing, the comparison of two sample means, and an introduction to Overleaf.
 + An Overleaf template for your final project and for your future use as a baseline can be found [here](https://www.overleaf.com/8539929553qtggbbwwpbvq). **Please do not edit it**; instead, select it and copy it to **your own archive** for your future use.

+### Lab 4 Bivariate OLS Regression, Download Data from IPUMS (9/27/2024)
++ Lab 4 covers the `R` implementation of basic bivariate OLS regression and an introduction to IPUMS and data extraction.